kbfton2/economybotsimulator/README.md

 According to that person, he said that this thing is still unfinished, AFAIK &amp; maybe I'm holding the older version of this code.

 I'll never let this piece of media lost 🙏

+(Also, ignore the "Naeryla" thing.
+It's the name of our old RP & I'm too lazy to change it...)